 The benefits of parallel generators

-Synchronised generators have always been significantly better over a single large generator.
-Up to now using generator load sharing systems or running parallel generators has been limited to large projects like mining or mission-critical uses like hospitals because of the higher cost, space, and level of complexity to set up and maintain.
+Synchronised generators have always been significantly better than a single large generator.
+Up to now using generator load sharing systems or running parallel generators have been limited to large projects like mining or mission-critical uses like hospitals because of the higher cost, space, and level of complexity to set up and maintain.

-Able Sales with their use of sophisticated integrated digital control technologies, it has now become cheaper and easier to operate paralleling generators and benefit from them.
+Able Sales with their use of sophisticated integrated digital control technologies has now become cheaper and easier to operate paralleling generators and benefit from them.
 So, what are the benefits of running generators in parallel or generator paralleling and load sharing?

 Greater reliability is offered than by a single generator, if one unit fails, the loads are redistributed among other units in the system.
 With paralleling generators, this means that the units will have the redundancy necessary to maintain power even if one of the units goes out.

 Parallel diesel generators can match your load requirements as your power needs fluctuate, it is often difficult to accurately project increases in load and adequately plan for anticipated additional requirements.
-If the load on a single generator is to light it will reduce the life of that machine but with Parallel Generators, it will switch off unnecessary machines.
+If the load on a single generator is too light it will reduce the life of that machine but with Parallel Generators, it will switch off unnecessary machines.
 On the other hand, if load projections were too small, you will be left without reliable power or may have to resort to expensive upgrades, or purchasing another unit altogether.
 By using synchronised generators,

 This type of generator setup is also known as load sharing in parallel generators, load sharing generators, synchronous generators, synchronized generators, synchronizing generators, synchronised generators, generator paralleling, generator paralleling, and generators in parallel operation.